Hoscar railway station: History

 In May 2019, Network Rail installed red light safety enforcement (RLSE) cameras at the station's level crossing to catch motorists flouting the crossing when the lights are on.
 The cameras were installed as the level crossing is an automatic half barrier (AHB) type.
 This is part of an effort by network rail to improve the safety of such crossings across the UK.

 Facilities

-Hoscar has similar amenities to neighbouring New Lane and Bescar Lane, with no permanent buildings other than simple shelters (the old station house is still extant but in private ownership) and staggered platforms either side of an automatic level crossing. it is unmanned and has no ticket machine, so all tickets must be purchased on the train or before travel.
+Hoscar has similar amenities to neighbouring New Lane and Bescar Lane, with no permanent buildings other than simple shelters (the old station house is still extant but in private ownership) and staggered platforms either side of an automatic level crossing. it is unstaffed and has no ticket machine, so all tickets must be purchased on the train or before travel.
 Step-free access is available to both platforms, and train running information can be obtained by telephone and from timetable information posters.